modified: 5 August 2016

 authenticity and accuracy.

-much detail as possible, describe the rich texture of that setting, e.g., who,
+Then with as much detail as possible, describe the rich texture of that

-what, where, when, etc. Pay attention to the "little things," as
+setting, e.g., who, what, where, when, etc. Pay attention to the

-well as the "big picture."
-But don't attempt to a too board and
+"little things," as well as the "big picture."
+But don't attempt to a

-encouraged to provide illustrations or artwork, clothing, tools or other stage
+You are also encouraged to provide illustrations or artwork, clothing, tools

-props that might help convey the character and nature of that which you are
+or other stage props that might help convey the character and nature of that

 work you have created.
 If you make reference to an oral tradition or